earthboundkid/Watsuji-and-Aesthetics/5 Art, History, and Milieu.md

 The title also relates to the _Fūdoki_ [風土記][ja], an eighth century chronicle of the geography, culture, and customs of the provinces of old Japan.
 In other words, _fūdo_ refers not only to the external conditions of the weather and so on, but also to the human cultural milieu as situated in a particular space.
 For our purposes, milieu is the equivalent in space of what history is in time.
 The significance of space for a subject is as a milieu.

 Watsuji wrote the initial form of this book after his 1927--28 journey to study abroad in Europe, and it contains his reflections on how the local cultures of the areas that he were shaped by and shaped their climates.
-By his own admission, the book is a further extension of Herder’s “Climactic Study of the Human Spirit,” although he grants that Kant was right to regard that work as “the product of the poet’s imagination” (17).∞ †
+By his own admission, the book is a further extension of Herder’s “Climactic Study of the Human Spirit,” although he grants that Kant was right to regard that work as “the product of the poet’s imagination” (17∞),† but Watsuji aims not only to make his own account more concrete than Herder’s, but also to address what he saw as a shortcoming in then-contemporary German philosophy.
+Heidegger’s _Being and Time_ was published while Watsuji was in Germany, and in Watsuji’s estimation, the work was flawed.
+The trouble is that Heidegger consider being in relation to time but not in relation to space and, “time not linked with space is not time in the true sense”∞ .
+Watsuji’s focus on space was no doubt in part just a reaction to his own experiences as a stranger visiting new climates and in part a reaction to the work of his colleague [Nishida][sc] Kitarō on "place.”† Whatever the reasons for Watsuji’s addressing the issue, there can be no doubt that "being" without “space” is just as impossible as being without time.

 † Watsuji devotes a chapter of the book to explaining Herder’s theory of climate, which unfortunately has not been translated into English.
 Japanese as Greeks∞

-Watsuji aims not only to make his own account more concrete than Herder’s, but also to address what he saw as a shortcoming in then-contemporary German philosophy.
-Heidegger’s _Being and Time_ had been published while he was in Germany, but in Watsuji’s estimation, the work was flawed because, “time not linked with space is not time in the true sense”∞ .
-Watsuji’s focus on space was no doubt in part just a reaction to his own experiences as a stranger visiting new climates and in part a reaction to the work of his colleague [Nishida][sc] Kitarō on "place" (in Japanese, _basho_ [場所][ja], based on the Aristotle’s [τόπος][el]).† Whatever the reasons for Watsuji’s addressing the issue, there can be no doubt that "being" without “space” is just as impossible as being without time.

-† Nishida published an article under the title _Basho_ [場所][ja] in June of 1926 in _Tetsugaku Kenkyū_ [哲学研究][ja] 123, crucially just before Watsuji’s journey when both were employed at Kyōto University.
+† “Place” in Japanese is _basho_ [場所][ja] and corresponds to Aristotle’s [τόπος][el].
+Nishida published an article under the title _Basho_ [場所][ja] in June of 1926 in _Tetsugaku Kenkyū_ [哲学研究][ja] vol. 123, crucially just before Watsuji’s journey when both were employed at Kyōto University.

+In _Milieu_, Watsuji aims to show not just that space is as important as time, but in many ways, he wants to elevate it over time in our understanding:

+> When man becomes aware of the root of his being and expresses this awareness in objective fashion, he is restricted to historical and climatic methods.
+There has yet to be a spiritual awakening that was not thus restricted.
+But the climatic limitation is the superior, for by. it the more percipient self-realisation can. be achieved.
+(117∞)

+This is of a piece with the distinction between the subject as agent (_shutai_ [主体][ja]) and the subject as observer (_shukan_ [主観][ja]) that explored in the last chapter.
+Watsuji wants to elevate the practical self over the theoretical self, and the practical self exists out in the world with others.
+But to be sure, whether we agree with Watsuji’s privileging of space over time or not, Watsuji himself acknowledges that the two are intertwined in a way that makes an isolated analysis of one without the other misleading:

+> To interpret artistic style in relation to climate is to indicate the inseparability of climate from history.
+8∞
+>
+> History and climate act as the shield .and buckler of culture; the two are quite inseparable, for there is no historical event that does not possess its climatic character, nor is there climatic phenomenon that is without its historical component.
+116

+&nbsp;

 In fact, later in his life Heidegger did attempt to redress the imbalance between considerations of time and space present in _Being and Time_.
 In “Art and Space” (1969), Heidegger extends his prior contextual theory of art with an examination of the question of space from the point of view of language: